masonheverett/advent-of-code/README.md

 ![Age of COVID](./age-of-covid.png)

+### TODO

+* Quintin please update the scores script with the new leaderboard path and session ID
+* Quintin please update the bookmark snippet at the end of this doc with the session ID

 ### Writing a Solution

 To write a solution for a specific problem, navigate to the `.js` file for the solution.
 For example, the solution to problem 1 published on day 1 of 2020 can be found at `./2020/day01/part01.js`.